giorgia-dit/year-long-talk/README.md

 2. Open `constants.py` and insert the name string of the `txt` file, **without** the extension.
 Also add an export name for the dataset.
 3. Run `main.py`.
 4. Open `script.R` and run it.
-5. When asked to input a file, choose the dataset from Python.
+5. When asked to input a file, choose the dataset exported from Python.
 6. The visualizations will be saved in the viz folder.